-With the book „the fifth discipline“, Peter Senge brought the learning organization closer to people.
-The point is that, from his point of view, we need five areas to move an organization to change and to promote systems thinking.
+With the book „The Fifth Discipline“, Peter Senge brought the learning organization closer to people.
+The aim is that, from his point of view, we need five areas to move an organization to change and to promote systems thinking.

-- The second area are the „mental models“.
+- The second area is the „mental models“.
 This is about our self-concept and our individual values and norms.
 Assumptions and behaviors that are deeply rooted in us influence our thinking and guide our behavior.

 - The fifth discipline is systems thinking.
 Keep everything in view, from small sub-areas to holistic links and keep an eye on change.